schmupu/ioBroker.asterisk/README.md

 * (Stübi) Add Callerid to dialin states

 ### 0.1.7 (26.12.2018)
 * (Stübi) A lot of new features.
-Now you can call ioBroker / Asterisk by telephonenumber and enter a DTMF Code.
+Now you can call ioBroker / Asterisk by telephone number and enter a DTMF Code.
 * (Stübi) You can enter a DTMF Code if you get called by ioBroker / Asterisk

 ### 0.1.6 (23.11.2018)